Focus Writing For Bank Exam Samples and Examples

 4.1 Introduction

 BambooS Sdn.
-Bhd. support the “Save The Earth” campaign by producing eco-friendly Bamboo straws.
+Bhd.
+Support the “Save The Earth” campaign by producing eco-friendly Bamboo straws.
 These straws are environmentally friendly products.
 Therefore, these products are alternatives to plastic straws.
 The government has imposed restrictions on the use of plastic straws.
-They also create social awareness of to use of natural products.
+They also create social awareness of the use of natural products.

-Hence, It is an important driving factor of our market strategy.
-In addition, the surging demand for drinking beverages, including juices and Boba drinks and then the Save the Turtle campaign, is also propelling the demand for bamboo straws across the globe.
-Bamboo straws are reusable compared to plastic; they are better for health, durable & robust, and it is an environmentally friendly product.
-The products will contribute to reducing global warming and preventing climate change globally.
+Hence, it is an important driving factor of our market strategy.
+In addition, surging demand for beverages, including juices and Boba drinks, and the Save the Turtle campaign are also propelling demand for bamboo straws worldwide.
+Bamboo straws are reusable, healthier, more durable, and more robust than plastic straws, and they are an environmentally friendly product.
+The products will help mitigate global warming and prevent climate change.

 4.2 Objective of Marketing

 Our objective in producing Bamboo straws is to encourage consumers to use natural, eco-friendly products.
 Why are bamboo straws better than metal?
-Firstly, Bamboo comes from a natural source.
+First, bamboo is a natural resource.
 So it is naturally sturdy and easy to collect.
 We do not need to use chemicals to make straws.

-Additionally, metal straws are not pocket-friendly compared to Bamboo.
+Additionally, metal straws are less pocket-friendly than bamboo straws.
 Moreover, metal will rust when in contact with water and oxygen.
-Bamboo stock is much cheaper, less work, and easy to collect.
-Our marketing strategy will focus mainly on reusable principles which are much more trendy to youngsters because we have an engraving service to attract them.
+Bamboo stock is much cheaper, requires less labor, and is easier to collect.
+Our marketing strategy will focus primarily on reusable principles, which are more popular among younger consumers, because we offer an engraving service to attract them.

 4.3 Analysis of Marketing